Frequently asked questions on Living Wills

 Here are eight questions and answers around living wills:

-- Why do you need a Living Will?
+- Why do I need a Living Will?

-- Why do you need to appoint an executor?
+- Why do I need to appoint an executor?

 - What makes a Living Will valid?

 - How often should I review my Living Will?

 - Where should I keep my Living Will?

 - Do I need a professional to help me draft my Will?